redtree76/IS-403-final/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Poor duckweed growth can be identified through several observable signs.
 Healthy fronds float on the water surface, but stressed or unhealthy ones may produce turions, which sink, indicating reduced buoyancy or survival strategy under stress.
 (Ziegler et al., 2023) Discolouration, such as white or yellowed fronds, can signal nutrient deficiencies, disease or environmental stress.
 (Bunyoo et al., 2022)

+# 3. Biofilm (Shannen)
+**3.1.
+Physical Characteristics**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Duckweed is a small, fast-growing aquatic plant that floats on the surface of freshwater and reproduces primarily through asexual budding, producing genetically identical plants that contribute to rapid colony formation.
+It is one of the smallest plants, typically 1-15 mm in length, with simple, flat, oval-shaped fronds.
+(Ziegler et al., 2023) The fronds are buoyant due to air-filled tissues, which help keep the plant afloat (Chen, 2024) and  form dense mats on the water surface.
+(Walsh et al., 2021) Duckweed naturally grows in still or slow-moving freshwater bodies and can tolerate a range of environmental conditions.
+(Thingujam et al., 2024)
 1.1.2. *Beyond Food Production: The Other Dimensions of Food Insecurity*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While the physical food availability is important, it is only one aspect of food insecurity.
 Economic and physical access to food, food utilisation and stability of these factors are equally critical.
 (World Bank Group, 2025) In the pursuit of productivity and profit, issues such as rising food prices, environmental degradation and social inequalities were often overlooked or even exacerbated.
 (Dorward, 2013) More importantly, many people still do not receive adequate nutrition from the food they consume, highlighting that availability alone does not guarantee food security.
 (Bhardwaj et al., 2024)